Adapt Text

 Adapt a TextList

 A custom adapter can also adapt a text into a text list.
-For example a Custom Adapter can compute a list of values based on a text pattern.
-The custom adapter can set the result test list with the method ‘setTextList()’.
-This feature is for example used from the AccessPlugin method mergeRoles.
-The method expects that the adapter provide a list with roles.
+For example a custom adapter can compute a list of values based on a text pattern.
+The custom adapter sets the result list with the method setTextList().
+This feature is used by the AccessPlugin method mergeRoles where the adapter is expected to provide a list of roles.